basnijholt/nijho.lt/content/post/file-based-rag-memory/index.md

 I can try a new chat UI tomorrow without losing anything—just point it to `localhost:8000`.

 ### Dependencies
-I refuse to accept that asking questions about a PDF requires downloading 8GB of PyTorch.
+To me, it just doesn't feel right that asking questions about a PDF requires downloading 8GB of PyTorch.
-By carefully choosing ONNX Runtime over the PyTorch ecosystem, I kept the entire install lightweight and fast.
+By choosing ONNX Runtime over the PyTorch ecosystem, I kept the entire install lightweight and fast.
 This matters when you want to run the system on a cheap VPS or your friend's laptop.

 ## 8. Try it yourself